tasheng/2017ppBmesonAna/README.md

 For pT, simply run

-root -b -l -q CrossSectionAna.C
+root -b -l -q CrossSectionAna.C'(1)'

+Here again, the first option 1 enables TnP and 0 disables TnP.

 For Multiplicity, simply run

-root -b -l -q CrossSectionAnaMult.C
+root -b -l -q CrossSectionAnaMult.C'(1)'

+Here again, the first option 1 enables TnP and 0 disables TnP.

 The output file of the cross section is saved at FinalFile/